Photo: White Whale Records / Public domain via Creative Commons

 Our Top 10 Songs from The Turtles looks back at ten Turtles songs that define both their commercial success and deep artistic talents.
 The band released their first album in 1965, entitled It Ain’t Me, Babe.
 The Turtles followed up that album with the record You Baby.
 The following year, they released one of the most popular albums of the 1960s, Happy Together, which featured their only number-one single, “Happy Together.”

 The Turtles would release only two more studio albums, The Turtles Present the Battle of the Bands in 1968 and Turtle Soup in 1969, before breaking up.
-A few more albums would be released featuring outtakes, B-sides, and unreleased songs, issued after the band broke up.
+A few more albums would be released after the band broke up, featuring outtakes, B-sides, and unreleased songs.

 Our Top 10 Songs from the Turtles list looks at some of our favorite Turtles songs.
 We hope it serves as a great starting point for checking out the band’s five splendid rock-and-roll records from the 1960s.